Posted in Bible study, Devotion, From the Insideout, Journey Through The Word, Know These Truths, Quiet Time, She, Volume 3

 She, delighting in the examples of the women of the Bible, p43

 Friends, like Rachel, I have experienced barrenness.
 For eight long years, I longed for a child.
-For eight long years I waited – patiently at first, but over the years patience turned to impatience, bitterness toward God and resentment of any of my friends (and for that matter strangers) who became pregnant before me .
+For eight long years, I waited – patiently at first, but over the years, patience turned to impatience, bitterness toward God, and resentment of any of my friends (and for that matter, strangers) who became pregnant before me.
 Bitterness turned to anger, and anger resulted in a broken relationship with God and the alienation/loss of once treasured friends; and yes, like Rachel, I blamed and resented my husband.
-Little did I know that God was using all of the brokenness through these eight long years to lead me right where He wanted me to be – slowly but surely to the way of restoration and blessing.
-First with Him, then with friendships – old and new – and eventually to the daughters I would bear.
+Little did I know that God was using all of the brokenness through those eight long years to lead me right where He wanted me to be – slowly but surely to the way of restoration and blessing.
+First with Him, then with friendships – old and new – and eventually to the daughters I would have.

 Rachel serves as an example that what we seek and eventually find may end in sorrow, but God always has a purpose and will for our lives.